Dual Conditioned Motion Diffusion for Pose-Based Video Anomaly Detection: Introduction

 \section{Introduction}

 Video Anomaly Detection (VAD) is an essential topic in computer vision and security applications.
-Different from human action understanding~\shortcite{wang2018beyond,chen2023occluded,wang2024region}, VAD enables prompt identification of abnormal occurrences, such as human actions, accidents, and illnesses.
+Different from human action understanding~\shortcite{wang2018beyond,chen2023occluded,wang2024region,weng2024usdrl}, VAD enables prompt identification of abnormal occurrences, such as human actions, accidents, and illnesses.
 Anomalies are generally characterized as uncommon, unexpected, or unusual phenomena that exhibit significant deviations from normality.
 Conversely, normality is defined as what is expected and regularly encountered.
 Detecting video anomalies can be challenging as these events occur infrequently and belong to various categories.
 Labeling data is costly and time-consuming, making collecting all possible abnormal samples impractical for fully supervised learning approaches.
 Consequently, anomaly detection problems are typically treated as One Class Classification (OCC) \shortcite{Zaheer2020OldIG}.
 Only normal data is utilized during model training, and data that deviates significantly from the normal pattern is identified as an anomaly during testing \shortcite{Cai2021AppearanceMotionMC}.

-There has been a growing trend toward detecting abnormal events or behaviors by analyzing human poses extracted from video frames \cite{Flaborea2023MultimodalMC}, as illustrated in Figure \ref{fig:introduction}.
+There has been a growing trend toward detecting abnormal events or behaviors by analyzing human poses extracted from video frames \shortcite{Flaborea2023MultimodalMC}, as illustrated in Figure \ref{fig:introduction}.
 Utilizing skeletons to depict human motions in videos is a highly effective approach to protecting privacy and circumventing the limitations of appearance-based attributes.
-Besides privacy protection, skeletal features are compact, well-structured, and highly descriptive of human motion \cite{Morais2019LearningRI}.
+Besides privacy protection, skeletal features are compact, well-structured, and highly descriptive of human motion \shortcite{Morais2019LearningRI}.